tonykieling/tinny_app/README.md

 ## Getting started
-- All dependencies will be installed using the command `npm install` - it also runs the Application.
+- All dependencies will be installed using the command `npm install`.
 - Another way to run is by the command `node express_server.js`.

 ## Improvements
-- A better interface with CSS
+- A better interface with CSS and Bootstrap
-- Buttons to return to some pages
+- Buttons to return to previous pages